WindMillCode/portal-sample-admin-dashboard/testing/TESTS.md

 ### Table search
 * test that topics are properly supported
 * test that when we search with startsWith we get corrently values

+### Table paginate
+* test that when I pagniate to the last of results I dont make xhr for more results the max is set at that last page
+    * if the last page results is 0, the max is the previous page

 # Unit Tests

 # Integration Tests